yugabyte/yugabyte-db/docs/content/latest/deploy/yugabyte-cloud/free-tier.md

     identifier: free-tier
     parent: yugabyte-cloud
     weight: 640
+isTocNested: true
+showAsideToc: true
 ---

 You can use the Free Tier level to get started using YugabyteDB, explore core features, and develop applications.

-## Free Tier

 All new accounts start at the Free Tier level that includes enough resources to explore the core features and develop applications.

-Here's what the Free Tier level includes:
+The Free Tier level includes:

 - **Cluster:** One three-node YugabyteDB cluster
 - **Storage:** 5 GB